Baidurja-200/Exploratory-Data-Analysis-on-retail-data-in-python/README.md

 Clone the repository

-Install the required Python libraries (requirements.txt if provided)
+Install the required Python libraries

 Open the Jupyter notebook and run the cells step-by-step